The Best Place Value Chart Ever: Your Free Printable Place Value Accordion

 What is a place value chart?

-A standard place value chart or place value chart is a simple pictorial guide to support students’ understanding of digit value in a number.
-It is a helpful tool to interpret the number system.
+A place value chart is a simple pictorial guide to support students’ understanding of the place value of a digit in a whole number or decimal number.
+It is a helpful tool to build a conceptual understanding of the number system.

-The size and complexity of the place value chart will vary as a child progresses from kindergarten to 5th grade.
+The size and complexity of the place value chart will vary as a child progresses from kindergarten to 5th grade and the place value of the digits for each grade.

 In kindergarten, your place value chart probably has nothing more than the tens place and the ones place on it, looking like this